Can I work in Canada with a tourist visa?

 Understanding the Tourist Visa (Visitor Visa)

-A Canadian visitor visa (TRV) or an eTA typically allows a stay of up to 6 months, but the exact length of stay is determined at the port of entry.
+A Canadian visitor visa (TRV) or a Canada eTA typically allows a stay of up to 6 months, but the exact length of stay is determined at the port of entry.
 If you want to stay longer, you generally need to apply for a visitor record.
-Visitor status is meant for tourism and certain short business-visitor activities (such as meetings, conferences, or site visits), but it does not authorize you to take a job or be employed in Canada without a work permit.
+Visitor status is intended for tourism and certain short-term business activities (such as meetings, conferences, or site visits), but it does not permit you to take a job or be employed in Canada without a work permit.

 Working in Canada without the relevant permit is considered unauthorized employment, which may result in severe repercussions, including visa cancellation, deportation, or restrictions on future entry.